royalmo/docker-networks/README.md

 >   use to reach the host machine?
 >
 > - Can all containers reach Internet (i.e. google.com)?
 Did you expect that?
+>
+> - Now set the host's ip_forward flag to 0 (docker sets it to 1 by default)
+>   with `sudo sysctl -w net.ipv4.forward=0`.
+Can now the containers ping to
+>   google?
+Did you expect that to happen?
+>
+> Remember to set the _ip_forward_ bit to 1 at the end of this task.

 If you look to some Docker tutorials, you may see that the only network-related thing is to **expose a port**.
 Now that we know how docker connects each